T.S.O.L.

 T.S.O.L.
-(True Sounds of Liberty) is an American punk rock band formed in 1978 in Long Beach, California.
-Although most commonly associated with hardcore punk, T.S.O.L.'s music has varied on each release, including such styles as deathrock, art punk, horror punk and other varieties of punk music.
+(True Sounds of Liberty) is an American punk rock band formed in 1978 in Huntington Beach, California.
+Although most commonly associated with hardcore punk, T.S.O.L.'s music has varied on each release, including such styles as deathrock, art punk, horror punk, other varieties of punk music, and hard rock.

 History

+1978–1983: Formation and first releases

-Formed in 1978 in Long Beach, T.S.O.L. originated as a punk band.
-Originally under the name Vicious Circle, the band eventually changed their name to T.S.O.L by September 1980.
-The original lineup consisted of vocalist Jack Grisham (who has been credited as Jack Greggors, Alex Morgon, Jack Ladoga, Jack Delauge and Jack Loyd, among pseudonyms), guitarist Ron Emory, bassist Mike Roche and drummer Todd Barnes.
+Formed in 1978 in Huntington Beach, CA, T.S.O.L. originated as a punk band.
+While the band first used the name Vicious Circle, they eventually changed their name to T.S.O.L by September 1980.
+The original lineup consisted of vocalist Jack Grisham (who has been credited as Jack Greggors, Fatty G, Alex Morgon, Jack Ladoga, Jack Delauge and Jack Loyd, among pseudonyms), guitarist Ron Emory, bassist Mike Roche and drummer Todd Barnes.
 According to legend, the band acquired their instruments by casing a local music shop, waiting until closing, and then performing a smash-and-grab robbery.

 T.S.O.L.'s debut five-song EP, T.S.O.L., was released in spring 1981 by Posh Boy Records, featuring the reconvened original lineup.
 This first release was harshly political, featuring tracks such as "Superficial Love", "World War III" and "Abolish Government".

 Their first full-length album, Dance with Me, was released later in 1981 on Frontier Records, and showcased a more gothic/deathrock sound.
 They then signed to independent label Alternative Tentacles, releasing the Weathered Statues EP early in 1982, and the melodic Beneath the Shadows album later that year; the latter featured a new member, keyboardist Greg Kuehn.

 Amid personal turmoil, Grisham, Barnes and Kuehn all left the band in 1983.
+Bad Religion bassist Jay Bentley briefly joined the lineup.

-After his exit, Grisham formed Cathedral of Tears, who released a 1984 EP on Enigma Records, followed by Tender Fury, who issued three albums: Tender Fury (1988), Garden of Evil (1989) and If Anger Were Soul, I'd Be James Brown (1991).
+After his exit, Grisham formed Cathedral of Tears, who released a 1984 EP on Enigma Records.
 Following the release of the Cathedral of Tears EP, T.S.O.L.'s replacement drummer, Mitch Dean, referred to Cathedral of Tears as a "synthesizer band" whose music he did not particularly like, adding, "not to make fun of it or anything," but that "[Grisham's] doing what he wants.
 No hard feelings, Jack-babe."